psu13/mutable-hakyll/draft/qm-two-ways.md

-Then you are presented with a framework and an ad-hoc algorithm for converting one set of differential equations (from Newton and Maxwell) into a different set of differential equations (from Schrödinger) along with some strange rules about probability.
+Then you are presented with a framework and an ad-hoc algorithm for converting one set of differential equations (from Newton and Maxwell) into a different set of differential equations (from Heisenberg, Schrödinger, von Neumann, and Dirac) along with some strange rules about probability.
 The _mechanics_ in quantum mechanics refers to the fact that these analytical models are supposed to describe the _motion_ of atomic systems through space.
 But if you dig into this it's not really clear that they do this at all.
 Instead there is a strange mish-mash of apparently ad hoc rules involving differential equations, "observables" and probability.

 Anyway, after this setup what you then do is solve the Schrödinger equation a bunch of times for different examples that model various odd behaviors that you can observe in